peacedata0/proxmoxsh/README.md

 GPLv2 or later

 ## Howto
+Create config file $HOME/.config/proxmoxsh/proxmoxsh.conf containing:

+{'credentials':
+ {'url':'NODE_URL',
+  'username':'USER@REALM',
+  'password':'PASSWORD'},
+}

+REALM may be "pam" or "pve".

+If file doesn't exist you will be asked for credentials.

 Currently supported commands:
 * search &lt;request&gt; — find VM by name or ID
 * search-d &lt;request&gt; — find VM by name, ID or description (slower than search)